-Corvara Ski Resort Guide & Reviews Ski Area, Apres-Ski, Accommodation, Other Activities
+Corvara Ski Resort Guide & Reviews Ski Area, Apres-Ski, Things to See & Do in Corvara

 Corvara is a pretty ski resort in the sunny Alta Badia valley surrounded by gentle slopes and green forests overlooked by the Dolomites.

 Corvara is the largest and most cosmopolitan resort in Alta Badia offering a wide range of accommodation from farms to luxury chalets and apartments.

 Being in the South Tyrol, the first language in the Val Badia valley is Ladin closely followed by Italian and German.

 Corvara has a lively apres-ski scene with a good selection of bars and restaurants.
 The "Tea Dance" party at the Post Hotel is a firm favourite where people go to dance in their ski boots.